Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Light-only-Liquid Xenon 2 experiment

-Phase 2 of LoLX is a \SI{4}{\centi\meter} cubic detector immersed in approximately \SI{5}{\kilo\gram} of liquid xenon (LXe), serving as the successor to LoLX 1 \cite{lolx_ext_2025}.
+LoLX 2 is a \SI{4}{\centi\meter} cubic detector immersed in approximately \SI{5}{\kilo\gram} of liquid xenon (LXe), serving as the successor to LoLX 1 \cite{lolx_ext_2025}.
 The new cubic design is modular, with the detector body built from PCB tiles mounted to stainless steel corner brackets.
 Different types of SiPMs can be mounted to each tile for comparative studies and a PMT is mounted in place of the upper tile.
-Optical filters can also be installed in front of each face as is foreseen for future studies of Cherenkov light.
+Optical filters can also be installed in front of each face, as is foreseen for future studies of Cherenkov light \cite{LoLX:2023vyw}.
 Each tile holds 16~SiPMs in a $4\times4$ configuration, giving a total of 80~channels distributed across the five faces: 40 FBK VUV HD3 and 40 HPK VUV4 units, with a VUV-sensitive Hamamatsu PMT (R8520-406 SEL PMT) positioned on the sixth face located on the top of the cube.
 Each face of the cube is populated with both HPK and FBK devices.
 Figure~\ref{fig:geo} illustrates the three-dimensional arrangement of these photosensors.
+Crucially, the HPK VUV4 units feature a recessed window within a ceramic package, while the FBK VUV-HD3 units have a flat topology; details of both geometries are visible in Figure~\ref{fig:geo}.

-During LXe filling, high-pressure xenon gas is first routed through a pressure regulator and brought down to a pressure of $\sim$\SI{200}{kPa}.
+During LXe filling, high-pressure xenon gas is first routed through a pressure regulator and reduced to a pressure of $\sim$\SI{200}{kPa}.
 The xenon is purified before its liquefaction in the cryostat by passing it through a heated zirconium-alloy getter (MonoTorr PS3-MT3)~\cite{purgasproduct2025} and then through an ambient-temperature SAES 902 inline purifier~\cite{microtorr2025}.
-During filling, the pressure in the inner vessel is kept at \SI{100}{kPa} by automatically controlling the filling speed with an MKS GM50A-series mass flow controller~\cite{mks2025}.
-The cryostat is maintained at the xenon condensation point of \SI{165}{\kelvin} ($\sim$~\SI{750}{torr}) with a SHI CH-104 cryocooler~\cite{shi2025} controlled by a Lakeshore model 350 cryogenic PID temperature controller~\cite{lakeshore2025}.
+This purification removes impurities that can quench scintillation light production and attenuate scintillation photons during transport.
+During filling, the pressure in the inner vessel is kept at $\sim$\SI{100}{kPa} by automatically controlling the filling speed with an MKS GM50A-series mass flow controller~\cite{mks2025}.
+The cryostat is maintained at the xenon condensation point of \SI{165}{\kelvin} ($\sim$~\SI{100}{kPa}) with a SHI CH-104 cryocooler~\cite{shi2025} controlled by a Lakeshore model 350 cryogenic PID temperature controller~\cite{lakeshore2025}.